sjsu-library/unionist/_items/unionist--text-0048.md

 scholarlyNotes:
 commentary: This Pennsylvania paper raises a comparison to the unjust imprisonment of the missionary Samuel Worcester (1798-1859) in Georgia.
-Worcester defended Cherokee sovereignty and right to education.
+Worcester defended Cherokee sovereignty and right to education, for which he was imprisoned.
-relatedPeople: Prudence Crandall
+relatedPeople: Prudence Crandall; Samuel Worcester; Elizur Butler
 featured: 'Yes'
 repeated:
-relatedImage:
+relatedImage: unionist--image-0341
 relatedText:
 relatedTextIssue:
 filename: